shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

 interactive use.

 For an operating system like Unix pre-emptive multitasking is absolutely preferred.
-The processes' memory areas are isolated from one another, so you don't have to worry about one process overwriting another's memory.
-However, an Emacsy process will not have this memory isolation for the commands it runs, so I think it inadvisable to use pre-emptive multitasking like threads since they could overwrite shared memory unless very carefully synchronized.
-Instead I suggest using coroutines to implement cooperative multitasking.
-Only one piece of Emacsy code runs at any one time, so a whole class of race conditions disappear.
-And this doesn't preclude one from using threads within Emacsy since threads are natively supported by GNU Guile, but they will have to work out the synchronization details.
+Note though that the memory of each process is isolated from one another, so you don't have to worry about one process overwriting another's memory.
+However, an Emacsy command will not have its memory isolated from other commands, so it seems inadvisable to use a pre-emptive multitasking mechanism like threads since the commands could then overwrite shared memory unless very carefully synchronized.
+Instead I suggest using coroutines to implement a cooperative multitasking system.
+Only one piece of Emacsy code runs at any one time; thus a whole class of race conditions evaporate.
+This doesn't preclude one from using threads within Emacsy since threads are natively supported by GNU Guile, but they will have to work out the synchronization details themselves.

 ## Why not vimy?